 Less Protection in Side Impact Crashes

 Of course, front and rear end collisions can also result in occupant injury or death.
-However, side-impact crashes present a unique safety threat.
-In front or rear end crashes, large areas of vehicle mass provide crumple zones that can disperse the energy of a violent collision, providing a protective barrier for drivers and passengers.
+However, rashes present a unique safety threat.
+In front or rear-end crashes, large areas of vehicle mass provide crumple zones that can disperse the energy of a violent collision, providing a protective barrier for drivers and passengers.
 In side-impact crashes, on the other hand, a thin vehicle door or window is often all that is between occupants and the other vehicle.

 Side Impact Crash Testing

 Both the National Highway Traffic Safety Administration (“NHTSA”) and the Insurance Institute for Highway Safety (IIHS) conduct crash tests simulating side-impact accidents.

 While the NHTSA tests record data for head injuries (the most prevalent type of serious injury resulting from side-impacts), only chest injury risk figures into the government’s publicly disseminated “star” safety rating.
 Furthermore, NHTSA tests primarily utilize dummies sized to correspond to an average adult male and use bumper height and weight impacts that approximate those of a passenger car.